chapmanu/smc-style-guide/README.md

 ```
 - In the _includes folder create the file you plan to include with the necessary html

+- Make sure intendation is set to 2 spaces.

 ### Adding SCSS and CSS files
 - In the `assets` folder create your SCSS file
 - If you plan to import other files into it you need to add the following at the top of the file [source](https://jekyllrb.com/docs/assets/):